FeliciaGanthier/Kickstarter--Analysis/README.md

-# Kickstarter--Analysis
+An Analysis of Kickstarter Campaigns
-Fundraising analysis for Louise
+Kickstarter fundraising analysis for Louise